Hudson Valley Farm and Flea:

-That’s precisely what Laurie Perrone envisioned when she created the Hudson Valley Farm & Flea Event.
+That’s precisely what Laurie Perrone envisioned when she created the Hudson Valley Farm and Flea Event.

-This premiere event takes place twice a year, in Newburgh, and it is not to be missed.
+This premiere event takes place once a year, currently at Museum Village in Monroe, and it is not to be missed.

 Visiting the Hudson Valley Farm & Flea

-> There is a $5.00 Admission Fee to the Event
+- There is a $5.00 Admission Fee to the Events

-Before my visit, I had the privilege of speaking to the person behind this wonderful event, Laurie Perrone.
+Before my visit to the event in 2019, I had the privilege of speaking to the person behind this wonderful event, Laurie Perrone.

-During the discussion, Laurie said the following to me: “I started this event because I thought we were missing this level of shopping in the Newburgh area.”
+During our talk, Laurie said the following to me: “I started this event because I thought we were missing this level of shopping in the area.”

-This love for the Hudson Valley’s local makers, artisans, collectors, creators and farmers was the seed that was planted that became the Annual Events called The Hudson Valley Farm & Flea.
+This love for the Hudson Valley’s local makers, artisans, collectors, creators and farmers was the seed that was planted that became the Annual Events called The Hudson Valley Farm and Flea.

 Upon arriving at the event, her desire to spotlight the talent and hard work of Hudson Valley artists, creators, farmers and designers is evident.